 The cloth has become a Chenault Family treasure among reunion attendees and will continue to be displayed for additional signatures of attendees as long as there is space to sign.

 REGISTRATION INFORMATION - Hotel reservation information as covered below is the responsibility of the individual attendees.
 Registration for the reunion is handled separately and can be done by email or by completing a registration form and forwarding it to Carolyn Sue Chenault (address included on form).
-Click here for a PDF version of the 2020 Registration Form.
-(2020 registration form is not available at this time, but will be posted here when it is finalized.)
+Click here for a PDF version of the 2023 Registration Form.
+Form is currently incomplete and will be posted shortly.

-RESERVATION CUTOFF DATE FOR THE GUARANTEED CHENAULT REUNION RATE IS JUNE 16, 2020.
+IMPORTANT NOTE: RESERVATION CUTOFF DATE FOR THE GUARANTEED CHENAULT REUNION RATE IS 20 JUN 2023.

 GETTING THERE – Maps/directions will be provided upon registration if attendees do not have GPS or other sources of directions.

 PROGRAM – The following is a general preview of reunion activities.
 Times for the events are subject to change when final program is determined.

 The Program Committee is currently beginning work on the program for the 2023 reunion.
 If you plan to attend and would like to make suggestions for the program or if you would like to work with the committee in arranging the program, please email the association secretary at email@example.com or the association president at firstname.lastname@example.org.